NourDjihan/CSVGenerator/README.md

 # CSVGenerator
-CSVGenerator is a program that genettes CSV files from an object information.
+CSVGenerator is a simple program that gets data from objects only responsible for holding data and exporting the data into CSV files.
 ## Installation

 In order to install this project, execute (Do-it, Ctrl+D) the following script in the Playground of your Moose 8 Image